Othentic-Labs/examples/simple-price-oracle-avs-rust-example/README.md

-## Simple Price Oracle AVS Go Example
+## Simple Price Oracle AVS Rust Example

-This repository demonstrates how to implement a simple price oracle AVS in Go using the Othentic Stack.
+This repository demonstrates how to implement a simple price oracle AVS in Rust using the Othentic Stack.

 ---